selwynpolit/d9book/book/general.md

 ![Config Split with Chosen](/images/chosen_config_split1.png)

 :::: tip Note
 There is a drush command to install the chosen library: `drush chosenplugin` which will download the library and place it in the correct location.
+If you notice that the config split doesn't look like the images above after you've cleared caches,  run the drush command `drush chosenplugin` to fix it.
 ::::